Baron Cohen's Dictator storms Cannes, camel in tow

 “The Dictator,” which the actor co-wrote and produced, was filmed as the popular uprisings of the Arab spring occurred throughout the Middle East.

 Aladeen -- an insecure and idiotic leader who considers the U.N.
-Commission on Human Rights “hilarious” -- is loosely modeled on now-deceased strongmen Muammar Gaddafi and Saddam Hussein.
+Commission on Human Rights “hilarious” -- is loosely modelled on now-deceased strongmen Muammar Gaddafi and Saddam Hussein.

-Although “Borat” was widely acclaimed by critics for its subtle mix of brash humor, over-the-top humor and thought-provoking voyeurism, reviews for “The Dictator” have been mixed.
+Although “Borat” was widely acclaimed by critics for its subtle mix of brash humour, over-the-top humour and thought-provoking voyeurism, reviews for “The Dictator” have been mixed.

 The movie scores a respectable 60.5 percent positive rating at moviereviewintelligence.com, a website that aggregates critical reaction.